When Does a Fire Extinguisher Expire?

 - Once the fire extinguisher is completely empty and the head has been removed, most recycling facilities should accept the steel body.

 With proper care and maintenance, your fire extinguisher will provide years of reliable fire protection.
-If you need fire extinguisher inspection or maintenance, call the experts at Confires Fire Protection today!
+If you need fire extinguisher inspection or maintenance in Trenton, NJ; Wilmington, DE; Philadelphia, PA; or the surrounding areas, call the experts at Confires Fire Protection today!